RRethy/nvim-treesitter-textsubjects/README.md

         enable = true,
         keymaps = {
             ['.'] = 'textsubjects-smart',
+            [';'] = 'textsubjects-big',
         }
     },
 }
 ```

-This will enable the `.` text object (this is the mapping I use but `<cr>` is quite ergonomic too) which will select a different part of the syntax tree depending on your location in it.
+This will enable the `.` (this is the mapping I use but `<cr>` is quite ergonomic too) and `;` text objects which will select a different part of the syntax tree depending on your location in it.
+See below for what each query matches.

 Whether the selection is by character or by line will also depend on your location in the syntax tree (handled by a few simple heuristics).
 See below for more details on what parts of the syntax tree are matched.

+*Note: I know these names are a bit confusing, but naming them is quite difficult.*

 # Text Subjects

-**Note**: Currently there is only a single builtin query but I'm open to adding more queries or support for another language, just open and issue or a PR and I can work with you to get the query working.
+**Note**: I'm open to adding more queries or support for another language, just open and issue or a PR and I can work with you to get the query working.

 ## textsubjects-smart